ebabel-games/magicalhex/README.md

 - Make a random string map per zone to know where to place obstacles (walls) and static items (trees, stones, cut trees).

 #### Currently being developed
+- Noize of ground with vertices height needs to be persisted.
+- Navigating the player needs to go up or down with raycaster based on ground.
+- Populating the zone areas need to take ground noise into account.

+#### Next to develop
 - Identify performance issues and fix them, until the FPS goes back to 60.

-#### Next to develop
 - When loading one or several new zones, if it takes more than an instant, show a loading screen.
 - Remove from scene zone meshes (and update loadedZones array) when the player has moved far enough from them, or the memory will run out.
 - Enable clicking on meshes (target).
 See raycaster in game.js